 I felt like I had to binge eat because I knew I’d have to go back to my clean eating the next day.
 Because the load of guilt and shame reminded me how crappy I was for having this ‘food issue’.
 For years, I was stuck in this restrict-binge cycle.
 I’d switch between willpower-ing my way through weeks of “clean eating” only to find myself diving head-first into a jar of almond butter plus half a box of Oreo’s.

-It took me a long time to get out of this cycle of self-torture, and now that I’m on the other side, there are a few things I wish I’d known earlier that would’ve helped me understand why it took me so long to feel freedom with food.
+It took me a long time to get out of this cycle of self-torture.
+Now that I’m on the other side, there are a few things I wish I’d known earlier.

 This might be the single biggest mindset shift that will normalize your thoughts around food.
 Think of it this way: if you tell a little kid they can’t eat something, that’s exactly the first thing they’ll want to eat, right?
 Our brains are (and remain) very primal in this way.
-Anything off-limits becomes infinitely more intriguing – and therefore we’re way more likely to eat it in huge quantities whenever we give ourselves permission to consume it.
+Anything off-limits becomes infinitely more intriguing.
+Therefore, we’re way more likely to eat it in huge quantities whenever we give ourselves permission to consume it.

 What you can do about it: See all foods as neutral.
 This is harder than it sounds, I know.
 But whenever you get the urge to down an entire family-size bag of chips in one sitting, ask yourself, if this were as neutral as water, would I want to eat them all at once?
 Or would enjoying some now and then leaving the rest for later sound better?
 Usually just knowing that all foods are allowed takes off the pressure to binge eat.

-2. You’re cutting out foods for no reason other than weight loss
+2. Cutting out food for no reason other than weight loss

 We’re being taught that we need to ‘earn’ food depending on how hard we’ve worked out that day.
 ‘Cheat meals’ make us feel like we’re morally obligated to uphold the perfect diet & exercise regimes.